Technology Is Accelerating the Growing Global Tide of Home Education

 The Old Schoolhouse® (www.theoldschoolhouse.com) is a privately held corporation that publishes the industry-leading homeschool education print magazine, The Old Schoolhouse® Magazine, as well as hundreds of books and planning support tools for homeschooling families.
 SchoolhouseTeachers.com, a division of The Old Schoolhouse® Magazine, supports over 9,000 member families with more than 400 courses for preschool through high school, as well as educational videos, World Book Online, transcripts, report cards, planning tools, and recordkeeping.
 Established in 2001, The Old Schoolhouse® Magazine is focused on providing high-quality, encouraging, affordable solutions for homeschooling families.

-On Saturday, February 29, 2020, Family Renewal’s Israel Wayne, Apologia’s Sherri Seligson, and other internationally known speakers will equip homeschool parents with the resources they need to help their children learn about God’s creation and other homeschooling topics through hands-on experience and interactive resources.
-This team is committed to providing the help parents need to prepare their children to know the Creator God and live a faith-filled life.
-This event is free to families and available for group streaming for a nominal fee.
+On Saturday, February 29, 2020, Family Renewal’s Israel Wayne, Apologia’s Sherri Seligson, and other internationally known speakers will equip homeschool parents with the resources they need to help their children learn about God’s creation through hands-on experience and interactive resources.
+This team is committed to providing the help parents need to prepare their children to know the Creator God and live a life full of faith.
 Register your gathering now.

 Paul and Gena Suarez